Uganda

 History

-It is said that in about 500 BC the Bantu-speaking people migrated to the region that is present-day Uganda.
-Similar to the history of other countries in Sub-Saharan Africa, small groups of nomads and tribes traversed the lands for centuries and during this time the cultures and languages of the different groups intermixed.
-Generally, however, the northern areas were predominantly occupied by the Nilotic and Sudanic language speaking people whilst the central, western and southern areas were inhabited by the Bantu-speaking tribes.
-By the 15th century, the northern inhabitants, that had organised themselves into their own kingdom-like social structure that was ruled by a kabaka (chief) who was also endowed with priest-like characteristics, gradually expanded into the eastward and southward areas.
-The most notable state that became rather influential was the state of Bunyoro-Kitara, and towards the southeast of the stronghold of the Bunyoro-Kitara was the smaller dominion of the Buganda, which was quite similar in terms of ruling structure to its larger neighbouring counterpart.
-As time went on and the Bunyoro-Kitara continued to expand its influence, by the 18th century, the authority of the Bunyono-Kitara began to wane and the smaller state of Buganda grew in might and usurp the larger state’s areas of administration partly also due to the well-planned and assertive strategies of Buganda’s leaders.
+By the fifteenth century, several centralised kingdoms had emerged in the region, including Bunyoro-Kitara, Buganda and Ankole.
+The term kabaka refers specifically to the king of Buganda and should not be used as a generic title for northern Ugandan political structures.
+The most notable state that became rather influential was the state of Bunyoro-Kitara, and towards the southeast of the stronghold of Bunyoro-Kitara was the smaller dominion of Buganda, which was quite similar in terms of ruling structure to its larger neighbouring counterpart.
+As time went on and Bunyoro-Kitara continued to expand its influence, by the eighteenth century, the authority of Bunyoro-Kitara began to wane and the smaller state of Buganda grew in might and began to acquire the larger state’s areas of administration, partly due to the well-planned and assertive strategies of Buganda’s leaders.

-In the matter of political representation of the local population, a Legislative Council was set up in 1921; however, representation was scarce and some communities, especially the Indian community, resented such lack of representation and abstained from participation until 1926.
-For the African communities, the political institution held no significance as they always regarded the lukiko and the kabaka as the supreme authority regardless.
-The protectorate administration invested in the protectorate’s education sector by establishing schools across the territory which gradually did give rise to a younger generation more cognisant of political representation aside from the tribal leaders, much to the latters’ resentment.
-In the aftermath of World War 2, riots broke out in 1945 against the protectorate administration due to which the governor of the time, Sir Charles Dundas, motioned for greater representation of Africans in the Legislative Council.
-In 1954, the African council membership representation in the Council was increased to 14 out of the 28 non-official members which were selected from the naturally demarcated provinces.
-A ministerial system was introduced a year later with Africans constituting 5 of the 11 non-official ministers, though the people of Buganda reisisted from participating in it due to their perception of the institution as a means of subjugation, especially due to the fact that Mutesa II was deported in 1953.
-He was reinstated in 1955 along with the creation of the ministerial system.
-Uganda continued to perform well economically due to the international demand for coffee and by 1957 it became the country’s primary export.
-A hydroelectric plant was set up in 1954 and in 1962 a five-year development plan was also drafted.
+In the aftermath of World War II, riots broke out in 1945 against the protectorate administration, due to which the governor of the time, Sir Charles Dundas, moved for greater representation of Africans in the Legislative Council.
+In 1954, African council membership representation in the Council was increased to 14 out of the 28 non-official members.
+A ministerial system was introduced a year later, with Africans constituting five of the 11 non-official ministers, though the people of Buganda resisted participating in it due to their perception of the institution as a means of subjugation, especially because Mutesa II was deported in 1953.
+He was reinstated in 1955.

-In the late 1950s, the African population increasingly demanded representation and began working towards self-governance.
-Ultimately, discussions in London in 1961 resulted in complete internal self-governance by March 1962.
-Former Baganda chief minister, who was a Roman Catholic, became the first Prime Minister though he was defeated by the Lango leader of the Uganda Peoples Congress (UPC), Milton Obote.
-By June 1962, it was agreed that a federal relationship would be established with Uganda and ultimately by October of the same year, Uganda officially gained independence.
-The economy at the time of independence continued to improve due to the high demand for coffee and in 1969 Obote published the “Common man’s Charter” to remove the remnant of feudalism by having the government take majority holdings of foreign-owned companies’ shares.
+The economy at the time of independence continued to improve due to the high demand for coffee and in 1969 Obote published the “Common Man’s Charter” to remove the remnants of feudalism by having the government take majority holdings of foreign-owned companies’ shares.
 In efforts to unite the country, he also introduced a new electoral system in 1970 whereby parliamentary candidates were required to secure votes from constituencies outside their home districts.

 Key Dates

-1700s Buganda expands into Bunyoro territories
+1700s Buganda expands into Bunyoro territories.

-1862 British explorer, John Hanning Speke, is the first European explorer to reach Buganda
+1862 British explorer, John Hanning Speke, is the first European explorer to reach Buganda.

-1890 Anglo-German treaty signed giving Britain administration of Uganda
+1890 Anglo-German treaty signed giving Britain administration of Uganda.

-1892 Agent Frederick Lugard of the Imperial British East Africa Company expands the company’s control to southern Uganda and helps the Protestant missionaries gain more influence than the Catholics
+1892 Agent Frederick Lugard of the Imperial British East Africa Company expands the company’s control to southern Uganda and helps the Protestant missionaries gain more influence than the Catholics.

 1894 Uganda becomes a British protectorate.

-1902 Eastern province of Uganda given to Kenya
+1902 Eastern province of Uganda given to Kenya.

-1904 Commercial cultivation of cotton started
+1904 Commercial cultivation of cotton started.

-1921 Ugandan Legislative Council created
+1921 Ugandan Legislative Council created.

-1962 Uganda becomes independent; Milton Obote becomes Prime Minister
+1962 Uganda becomes independent; Milton Obote becomes Prime Minister.

-1963 Uganda becomes a republic with Buganda’s King Mutesa as the first President
+1963 Uganda becomes a republic with Buganda’s King Mutesa as the first President.

-1967 New constitution gives the President considerable power
+1967 New constitution gives the President considerable power.

-1993 Museveni restores the traditional kings, including the king of Buganda, though their powers are only ceremonial
+1993 Museveni restores the traditional kings, including the king of Buganda, though their powers are only ceremonial.

 Legal System and Government

 The Republic of Uganda is a presidential republic wherein the President is both the Head of State, the Head of Government and the head of the armed forces.
-Executive power is exercised by the government which is responsible for implementing laws written by the Parliament.
-The Prime Minister is selected by the President who aids the President in his executive responsibilities.
-The legislative power of the nation is vested in the unicameral Parliament which consists of 529 seats most of which are directly elected for five-year terms.
-Seats are reserved for one female representative from each local district.
+Executive power is exercised by the government, which is responsible for implementing laws written by Parliament.
+The Prime Minister is selected by the President and aids the President in his executive responsibilities.

-The nation’s legal system is based on common law and customary law; customary law is implemented provided it does not conflict with statutory law.
-The Supreme Court is the court of highest appeal as well as the constitutional court.
-Under the Supreme Court are the Court of Appeal and the High Court.
-The country also implements Shari’ah and customary law when the situation requires and in 1970 the Magistrates’ Courts were instituted to handle civilian and criminal matters.
+The nation’s legal system is based on common law and customary law; customary law is implemented provided it does not conflict with the Constitution or written law.
+The Supreme Court is the court of highest appeal.
+The Court of Appeal sits as the Constitutional Court when hearing constitutional matters.
+Under the Supreme Court are the Court of Appeal/Constitutional Court and the High Court.

 Economy